ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 To test the convergence of the k-point grid, we need to calculate the total energy for different grid densities.
-Here, since the three lattice vectors are related by symmetry, the density of k-points along the three reciprocal lattice vecotrs should be identical and we can vary them all at the same time.
+Here, since the three lattice vectors are related by a three-fold rotation symmetry, the density of k-points along the three reciprocal lattice vecotrs should be identical and we can vary them all at the same time.

 !!! example "Task 2 - Convergence with respect to k-point sampling and cut-off energy"

-    - The directory `02_convergence` contains input files to calculate the total energy, try modify them and vary the k-point grid density (e.g., perform calculations using 2 to 30 points along each direction) and see how the total energy changes.
+    - The directory `02_convergence` contains input files to calculate the total energy, try modify them and vary the k-point grid density and see how the total energy changes (e.g., perform a series of calculations with k-point grid set to `2 2 2`, `4 4 4`, `6 6 6`, all the way to `30 30 30` and see how the total energy changes).
 If you have any trouble doing so, you can always go back to [:link:lab03](../lab03/readme.md) for help.

         ??? success "Result"
-            The sparsest converged (∆ ~10meV/atom) k-grid is 10$\times$10$\times$10.
+            The sparsest converged k-grid (∆ ~10meV/atom) is around 10$\times$10$\times$10.
             <figure markdown="span">
               ![Diamond primitive cell](assets/convergence.png){ width="500" }